JoshuaG5892/sep10-freedom-project/prep/content.md

 Topic: Business

 ## Overview/Introduction/Context
-* Business is and will always be apart of everyone lives.
-    * Business owners or who work in businesses use technology but how and what tools do they use to make thier business better or function?
-    * This site we will look at businesses innvoations and innvoations that can possibly being used in the future.
+Business is and will always be apart of everyone lives.
+Business owners or who people who work in businesses use technology but how and what tools do they use to make thier business better or function?
+This site we will look at businesses innvoations and innvoations that can possibly being used in the future.
+This can go from things like pens to vr headsets.
-      Categories
-       Pen scanners

-Small handheld devices you swipe over printed text to scan and convert it into digital text.

- Smart pens

-Pens that digitally record your handwriting or transfer what you write to a phone or tablet.

- Rugged tablets

-Tablets built to be extra tough, resistant to water, dust, drops, and outdoor conditions.

-Handheld scanners

-Portable devices you hold in your hand to scan documents, barcodes, or images.

- Electronic notebooks

-Digital devices used like notebooks where you write on a screen, and it saves your notes electronically.

- Air purifier (Air Claire?)

-A device that cleans the air by removing dust, allergens, and odors.
-(If “Air Claire” is a brand, it would be a type of air purifier.)

- Self-charging phone case

-A phone case with a built-in battery or solar panel that can charge your phone without a wall charger.

- Bluetooth keyboard for mobile

-A wireless keyboard that connects to your phone or tablet for easier typing.

- VR headsets

-Wearable devices that cover your eyes and create a virtual reality 3D world for gaming, videos, or simulations.

   ## Part A: existing technology

-* Pen scanners
-* smart pens
-* rugged tablets
-* handheld scanners
-* electroinc notbeooks
-* Air claire
-* Self-charging phone case
-* bluetooth keyboard for moblie
-* Vr headsets
-  * Detail
+**Pen scanners**: Small handheld devices you swipe over printed text to scan and convert it into digital text.

+**Smart pens**: Pens that digitally record your handwriting or transfer what you write to a phone or tablet.

+**Rugged tablets**: Tablets built to be extra tough, resistant to water, dust, drops, and outdoor conditions.

+**Handheld scanners**: Portable devices you hold in your hand to scan documents, barcodes, or images.

+**Electronic notebooks**: Digital devices used like notebooks where you write on a screen, and it saves your notes electronically.

+**Air purifier**: A device that cleans the air by removing dust, allergens, and odors.(If “Air Claire” is a brand, it would be a type of air purifier.)

+**Self-charging phone case**: A phone case with a built-in battery or solar panel that can charge your phone without a wall charger.

+**Bluetooth keyboard for mobile**: A wireless keyboard that connects to your phone or tablet for easier typing.

+**VR headsets**: Wearable devices that cover your eyes and create a virtual reality 3D world for gaming, videos, or simulations.

   * [pen scanner]([https://scanmarker.com/cdn/shop/files/Scanmarker-air-pen-scanner-black-01.jpg?v=1720427943&width=1500])
   * [rugged tablets](https://cdn.xenarc.com/images/D/RT71frontiso800px-min.jpg)
   * [self-charging phone case](https://m.media-amazon.com/images/I/71ZmJG8JkLL.jpg)
   * [Electronic notebooks](https://hips.hearstapps.com/hmg-prod/images/remarkable-648c947a49429.jpg)

-    * Business is and will always be apart of everyone lives.
-    * Business owners or who work in businesses use technology but how and what tools do they use to make thier business better or function?
-    * This site we will look at businesses innvoations and innvoations that can possibly being used in the future.
-      Categories
-      *1. Scanning Devices
+1. Scanning Devices

 Pen scanners
 Handheld scanners